nkuang123/CS102/README.md

 # CS102

-This repository contains my assignments for my 101 Computer Science course.
+This repository contains my assignments for my 102 Computer Science course.

-All programs are written in the Racket language.
+All programs are written in the Java language.

 Labs soon to be uploaded.